Examples of cloud computing

 What's so good about the cloud?

 For consumers, convenience is one of the biggest benefits of using the cloud.
 The commonality of the scenarios above is that your applications and data are stored in the cloud, not on your computer or mobile device.
 This gives you the freedom to access your apps and data from different Internet-connected devices.
-And because maintenance is automatic, there’s less to manage at your end.
-You don’t have to worry about installing software updates – it all happens in the cloud.
+And because maintenance is automatic, there’s less to manage on your end.
+You don’t have to worry about installing software updates—it all happens in the cloud.